-- During this period, staff will be continually searching for the missing child, whilst other staff maintain the safety and welfare of the remaining children It will be the designated person in obstractory or the manager's responsibility to ensure - It will be the designated person in charge or the manager's responsibility to ensure that there are adequate staff to care for the children and get them back safe, a member of staff to meet the police and someone to continue the search (this may mean contacting relief staff) - Any incidents must be recorded in writing as soon as practicably possible including the outcome, who was lost, time identified, notification to police and findings - In the unlikely event that the child is not found the nursery will follow the local authority and police procedure - Ofsted must be contacted and informed of any incidents - With incidents of this nature parents, carers, children and staff may require support and reassurance following the traumatic experience.
+- During this period, staff will be continually searching for the missing child, whilst other staff maintain the safety and welfare of the remaining children - It will be the designated person in charge or the manager's responsibility to ensure that there are adequate staff to care for the children and get them back safe, a member of staff to meet the police and someone to continue the search (this may mean contacting relief staff) - Any incidents must be recorded in writing as soon as practicably possible including the outcome, who was lost, time identified, notification to police and findings - In the unlikely event that the child is not found the nursery will follow the local authority and police procedure - Ofsted must be contacted and informed of any incidents - With incidents of this nature parents, carers, children and staff may require support and reassurance following the traumatic experience.
 Management will provide this or seek further support where necessary - In any cases with media attention staff will not speak to any media representatives - Post-incident risk assessments will be conducted following any incident of this nature to enable the chance of this reoccurring being reduced.